jongacnik/Frank/README.md

 ## Overview

 To call Frank a cms might be incorrect.
 It simply creates a structured object from a directory of content.
 In that way, Frank takes cues from flat-file content management systems like [Kirby](http://getkirby.com/) or [Stacey](https://github.com/kolber/stacey) but purposefully does excruciatingly less.
-It's probably most useful for privoding an easy way to structure data for single-page websites, though it could easily be combined with a router to build more complex things.
+It's probably most useful for providing an easy way to structure data for single-page websites, though it could easily be combined with a router to build more complex things.

 ## Getting Started